|eCommerce in the Cloud|

 Author: Kelly Goetsch

-If you want to learn about scalable ecommerce will this book help you?
+If you want to learn about scalable ecommerce will this book, with the subtitle "Bringing Elasticity to eCommerce", help you?

 This is a book that’s aimed at business users and managers, making it rather too ‘big picture’ for developers.
 Having said that, the advice on putting together an ecommerce solution that scales still makes interesting reading.